 Frequently Asked Questions

-The Federal Government through 40 CFR Part 279 - Used Oil Management Standards, regulates used Oil.
-Most States have adopted similar rules.
-Be sure to check with your State and Local Governments as well to be sure all the requirements particular to your business or situation are being met.
+The federal government regulates used oil through 40 CFR Part 279 - Used Oil Management Standards.
+Most states have adopted similar rules.
+Be sure to check with your state and local governments to ensure that all requirements specific to your business or situation are being met.

 From a monetary standpoint, each situation is different depending upon such factors as market conditions, volume, frequency, quality, proximity, number of locations, etc. As such, each customer we work with is evaluated on a case-by-case basis as to whether there is value or not.

 Not at this time.